Texas-Alex/Masters-project/README.md

 background summary here oTL

 ## `.yaml` INSTRUCTIONS
-A `.yaml` file is similar to a python dictionary and is written inb the format seen below
+A `.yaml` file is similar to a python dictionary and is written in the format seen below:
 ```
 #Comment: parameters
 ---